sorefoot/clus-devwks-2019/README.md

 ___
 # Scenario 0 -- Prepare your environment

-*If you are doing this in your own lab, you'll need to create a user with AXL API access.
-We've already created this for you if everything works right.
-Please verify that the correct user and access role are applied in your environment.*
+*We've already created this for you if everything works right.
+Please verify that the correct user and access role are applied in your environment.
+You'll need to create a user with AXL API access if you are doing this in your own lab. *

 -   Verify that the **axlapiuser** is created as an Application User.

     -   If the user is there, verify that they are assigned to the **AXL UCM** group with the **Standard AXL API Access** role.
 Now move to Scenario 1.
+(Additional roles may be added to this user for other tasks.)

     -   If not, continue creating the AXL Service Account